denoland/manual/getting_started/first_steps.md

 ## Putting it all together in an HTTP server

-One of the most common usecases for Deno is building an HTTP Server.
+One of the most common use cases for Deno is building an HTTP Server.

-**http_server.ts**
+Create a new file called `http_server.ts` and copy and paste the code below:

 ```ts
 import { serve } from "https://deno.land/std@0.157.0/http/server.ts";